TypeRacer: Gameplay

 After a player completes a race, five metrics measure the user's performance: registered wpm, unlagged wpm, accuracy, points, and rank.
 Registered wpm is how fast the website has calculated a player's speed average throughout the text.
 It is measured in a way that prevents cheaters from manually sending scores to the website, which means there is often lag that lowers a player's wpm count.
 The unlagged wpm is a player's actual speed.
 Players can view it by watching a replay of their race.
 A player's accuracy is the percentage of the characters entered correctly in the text.
 A player's points is an alternate way of measuring how well a person did in a race.
 The better a player performs, the more points that player gets.
 These results are also used in competitions to determine the winner.
 A player's rank is equivalent to their place in the race.
 Whoever completes the race fastest takes first place.

 There are many "universes" in TypeRacer.
 These are branches of the main site dedicated to a specific aspect of typing.
-For example, there is a "Numbers Universe" where the texts are exclusively numbers, and there is a "Marathon Universe", where all of the texts are extremely long.
+For example, there is a "Numbers Universe" where the texts are exclusively numbers, and there is a "Long Texts Universe", where all of the texts are extremely long.

+On the website, various statistics about a user can be shown.
+These include the user's last 10 races, average speed of all time, last race speed, best race speed of all time, number of races, number of races won, points, skill level, speed percentile (compared to other players), and experience level, corresponding to the number of races completed.